-Index is like a ‘database’ in a relational database.
-It has a mapping which defines multiple types.
-An index is a logical namespace which maps to one or more primary shards and can have zero or more replica shards.
+Index is a ‘database’ within relational database.
+Its mapping defines multiple types and maps to one or many primary shards and can have zero or many replica shards.

 MySQL => Databases

 ElasticSearch => Indices

 Inverted Index is backbone of Elasticsearch which make full-text search fast.
 Inverted index consists of a list of all unique words that occurs in documents and for each word, maintain a list of documents number and positions in which it appears.